The BPYO is going to Mexico!

 June 2025

-The tuition-free model of the BPYO allows talented young artists from all backgrounds to participate.
+The tuition-free model of the BPYO allows talented young artists from all backgrounds to participate regardless of financial circumstances.

 The BPYO is seeking sponsorships for a 2025 Concert Tour of Mexico.
 This incredible tour will feature formal concert presentations and social impact oriented cultural and musical exchanges with local young people and youth orchestras throughout the country.